What is Trigeminal Neuralgia?

 - Every patient is evaluated on the basis of his/her case history and the remedy is selected on the basis of individual case analysis.

-- Some of the commonly indicated remedies for Trigeminal Neuralgia are Silicea, Mezereum, Spigelia, Phosphorous, Aurum metallicum.
+- Some of the commonly indicated remedies for Trigeminal Neuralgia are Silicea, Mezereum, Spigelia, Phosphorous, and Aurum metallicum.
 It is not advisable to take these medicines unless they are recommended by a homeopathic physician.

 Here are the summarized indications for the previously mentioned homeopathic treatments for trigeminal neuralgia: